near/NEPs/specs/Standards/NonFungibleToken/Payout.md

 than 10.

-Note that if any of the invariants are violated by the NFT contract, the financial contract has either too little gas or too little Near to complete the transaction AND that the NFT contract has acted in bad faith.
+Note that if any of the invariants are violated by the NFT contract, the financial contract has either too little gas or NEAR to complete the transaction AND that the NFT contract has acted in bad faith.
 The financial contract is NOT responsible for these failures, and in this case, MAY choose to not pay out any address in the returned `Payout`.